frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 ## GitHub Actions: passing the executable between jobs

-Now the `haskell-ci` job is set up, it will build and test the package on every push or pull request.
+Now the `haskell-ci` job is set up it will build and test the package on every push or pull request.
 We have a further CI use
 case: using the built executable to perform additional action.
 So we now turn to the problem of **how to use data produced by the